Advanced Diploma in Law and Education

 - Statutory Function of the Principal

-- The role of the Department of Education and Skills
+- The Role of the Parent

 - Schools and Patronage